Luck1080p/Luck1080p/README.md

-# 👋 Hi, I'm Lucas Brito R. Santos
+# 👋 Hi, I'm Lucas Brito

 I am a **Cloud Architect** with hands-on experience in **DevOps and cloud infrastructure**, focused on designing scalable, secure, and well-architected cloud environments.